 If you have been denied Social Security disability benefits, call Warren and Barren County, Kentucky personal injury attorney Flora Templeton Stuart at (888) 782-9090 for a free consultation twenty-four hours a day/seven days a week so we can begin to work for you.

 You can learn more about Social Security benefits at www.ssa.gov.

 If you are not able to work due to an injury, illness, or other disability that is likely to last at least 12 months or result in death, the Social Security Administration may provide financial assistance through the Social Security disability (SSD) program.
 This is like insurance for workers and is funded by all workers’ Social Security paycheck taxes.
 In order to receive benefits, applicants must meet certain work history criteria and demonstrate they are not able to perform any type of work for an extended period of time (12 months or longer).

-The typical application processing time for a disability claim can take months, so it is important that you apply for benefits as soon as you are aware that you have a condition that will prevent you from working for 12 months or more.
-You can apply for disability by visiting your local Social Security office, calling the Social Security Administration’s toll-free phone number at 1-800-772-1213, or online at socialsecurity.gov.
+The typical application processing time for a disability claim can take three to five months or more, so it is important that you apply for SSD benefits as soon as you are aware that you have a condition that will prevent you from working for 12 months or more.
+You can apply for disability by visiting your local Social Security office, calling the Social Security Administration’s toll-free phone number at (800) 772-1213, or online at socialsecurity.gov.
 Before applying, you need to gather all the information you can about your condition including medical records, lab & diagnostic imaging results, and the names/contact information of the physicians who have treated you.
 You will also need your Social Security Number, proof of your age, your employment history, and your most recent tax return.